-These interim condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and should be read in conjunction with the consolidated financial statements and related notes of Gartner Group, Inc. (the "Company") on Form 10-K for the fiscal year ended September 30, 2000.
+These interim condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and should be read in conjunction with the consolidated financial statements and related notes of Gartner, Inc., formerly named Gartner Group, Inc. (the "Company") on Form 10-K and Form 10K/A for the fiscal year ended September 30, 2000.
 In the opinion of management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation of financial position, results of operations and cash flows at the dates and for the periods presented have been included.
-The results of operations for the three month period ended December 31, 2000 may not be indicative of the results of operations have been made to our historical financial statements to conform them to the current year presentation.
+The results of operations for the three month period ended December 31, 2000 may not be indicative of the results of operations for the remainder of fiscal 2001.
+In addition, certain reclassifications have been made to our historical financial statements to conform them to the current year presentation.